 Step 5 - Edit Translations in the Spreadsheet

-Translated Content: The column where you add or edit translations.
+Translated content: Where you add or edit the translation.

 Step 6 - Import the Translations